python-cmd2/cmd2/docs/doc_conventions.rst

 Instead, it is added manually to the documentation files in ``cmd2/docs/api``.
 See ``cmd2/docs/api/cmd.rst`` to see how to add documentation for an attribute.

+For module data members and class attributes, the ``autodoc`` extension allows documentation in a comment with special formatting (using a #: to start the comment instead of just #), or in a docstring after the definition.
+This project has standardized on the docstring after the definition approach.
+Do not use the specially formatted comment approach.

 Links to API Reference
 ----------------------